The Beginnings (by Peter Clarke)

 Drama at St Nicholas Grammar School with Peter Clarke (by Brian Tilbrook)

-drama' which could be put before parents and of course encourage an interest in drama throughout the school.
-As was common,
+could be put before parents and of course encourage an interest in drama throughout the school.
+As was common, the English

-tradition of drama in a new school to fall back on.
+of drama in a new school to fall back on.
 We had to start from scratch and we had no senior students to bring in.
+But we did

 for a school audience only laid the groundwork.
 From there we progressed to one-act plays like ‘The Crimson Coconut',